Destiny Calling (Gotham)

 "Destiny Calling" is the twenty-first episode of the third season, the first part of the two-part season finale, and 65th episode overall from the Fox series Gotham.
-The show is itself based on the characters created by DC Comics set in the Batman mythology.
+The show is based on the characters created by DC Comics set in the Batman mythology.
 The episode was written by executive producer Danny Cannon and directed by Nathan Hope.
 It was first broadcast on June 5, 2017.

-In the episode, Gotham is currently in chaos with most of the citizens getting infected with the Tetch virus.
+In the episode, Gotham is currently in chaos with most of the citizens infected with the Tetch virus.
 While Gordon struggles to contain the virus inside him, he and Bullock continue looking for an antidote.
-They plan on having Hugo Strange develop the antidote but they find that he has been taken by Fish Mooney's gang for their own purposes.
-However, Nygma and Barbara also want the antidote in order to remain their claim over the city but Butch and Tabitha are planning on betraying them.
+They plan to have Hugo Strange develop the antidote, but they find that he has been taken by Fish Mooney, Penguin, and their gang for their own purposes.
+However, Nygma and Barbara also want the antidote to control the city, but Butch and Tabitha are planning to betray them.
 Meanwhile, Bruce finally comes face to face with the man he was looking for: Ra's al Ghul.